MrIdrisAbdulrahman/certified-aws-devops-professional/02-configuration-management-and-iac/cloudformation.md

     - `Fn::If`
     - `Fn::Not`
     - `Fn::Or`
-- Using a condition: they can be applied to resources, outputs, etc.
+- Using a condition: conditions can be applied to resources, outputs, etc.
 - Example of using a condition on a resource:
     ```yaml
     Resources: